Panther RISE Grant Program (PRISE)

 - Sustainability and Environment

-- All proposals to be funded will be reviewed for compliance and funds will be allocated only after all compliance issues have been addressed.
+- All proposals to be funded will be reviewed for research compliance requirements (including

-- The investigator-team is expected to submit a collaborative proposal to an external funding agency by Spring 2025.
+the project outlining the outputs, outcomes, and impact of the project. - The investigator team is expected to submit a collaborative proposal to an external funding

 - Total budget should be $20,000.

-- Allowable expenses include hardware/software not to exceed $5,000, graduate and undergraduate student salaries/wages, graduate student tuition, travel funds, and supplies.
-No Texas A&M faculty salaries are allowed.
+- Allowable expenses include hardware/software, graduate and undergraduate student salaries/wages, graduate student tuition, travel funds, and supplies.

 - Please provide a one-paragraph justification of your budget.